-The identified governance failures (described earlier in the report) are significant enough to have a material bearing on the bank's overall risk profile, and we reflect this through a negative qualitative adjustment for corporate behaviour.
-In addition, previous deficiencies in compliance and controls affect a number of ratios, as they have been a key factor behind the bank's weakening profitability in recent years, with funding and operational costs after 2018 increasing on the back of dampened customer and investor confidence and higher spending on AML capabilities.
+Danske Bank's governance risks are high, reflected in a number of identified governance failures.
+In addition, previous deficiencies in compliance and controls negatively affect several financial indicators and have been a key factor behind the bank's weakening profitability in recent years, with higher spending on anti-money laundering capabilities and funding and operational costs.
 Governance risks also manifest themselves in higher capital requirements.